telerik/document-processing-docs/libraries/radwordsprocessing/formats-and-conversion/word-file-formats/docx/docxformatprovider.md

-And here is how you can import a document from byte array containing the docx document:
+And here is how you can import a document from byte array containing the DOCX document:

 #### __[C#] Example 2: Import document from a byte array__